The Wooldridge and the Goslings:

 |** UPDATE ** July 2008

-In a further twist to the tale, John Jackson, who is also researching the Wooldridge family has provided information from the 1901 census which shows that Edward and wife Catherine were living in Wandsworth with their first two children, Walter and Bertha - both are listed as being born in Cardiff.
+In a further twist to the tale, John Jackson, who is also researching the Wooldridge family has provided information from the 1901 census which shows that Edward and wife Catherine were living in Wandsworth with (what I initially believed) their first two children, Walter and Bertha - both are listed as being born in Cardiff.
 Edward and Catherine were married at St. Saviours Church, Battersea in the October of 1897 at which time Edward's occupation is that of baker, however on the 1901 census he is listed as a "coachman - domestic".
-Having married in London in the October of 1897, Edward and Catherine moved to Cardiff where Bertha was born in April-May-June of 1898 but by early 1901 are back in London !
+Having married in London in the October of 1897, Edward and Catherine moved to Cardiff where Bertha was born in April-May-June of 1898 but by early 1901 the family are back in London !

 GEORGE E GOSLING, 41 Charles Street